ColinH/mini-coro-plus/README.md

 ## Development

-This project was started to answer to investigate whether it is possible to make [minicoro](https://github.com/edubart/minicoro) more C++ compatible.
+This project was started to investigate whether it is possible to make [minicoro](https://github.com/edubart/minicoro) more C++ compatible.
-Two of the main points were (a) what is needed to make C++ exception propagate from inside a coroutine to outside, and (b) can the coroutine object itself use RAII to clean up after itself?
+The main questions were (a) how can C++ exceptions propagate from inside a coroutine to outside, and (b) can the coroutine object itself use RAII to clean up after itself?
-Turns out, the answer is "yes", however the necessary changes are quite fundamental and probably not well suited for additional or optional inclusion in minicoro.
+Turns out we can demonstrate here that the answer is "yes", however we can also see that the changes are quite intrusive, and therefore not well suited for additional or optional inclusion in [minicoro](https://github.com/edubart/minicoro).

 ---